There is a great deal of

 Step 5: State conclusions

-The researcher interprets the
+The researcher interprets the results

-statements about their hypothesis.
+about their hypothesis.

 Example: She concludes that when given a choice, 90 percent of monarch caterpillars prefer to feed on milkweed over other common plants.